Clinical-Genomics/MIP/documentation/README.md

 ```

 ###### When setting up your analysis config file
   In your config yaml file or on the command line you will have to supply the ``module_source_environment_command`` parameter to activate the conda environment specific for the tool.
-Here is an example with three Python 3 tools in their own environment and Peddy, CNVnator, SVDB and VEP in each own, with some extra initialization:
+Here is an example with three Python 3 tools in their own environment and Peddy, CNVnator and VEP in each own, with some extra initialization:

   ```Yml
   program_source_environment_command: